FoglyOgly/Meowth/README.md

 window and the bot should show up as online in Discord.

 9. All commands except !team should be working.
 The welcome message may or may not be working at this point.
 Google Maps links may not be that accurate yet.
 The raid commands will be using default values like :omw: which may not be configured on your server.

-## Configure Meowth

-1. Open config.json in a text editor.
-You'll need to make a few easy edits.

-2. **Enable the !team command.** If you haven't already, create a role for each team.
-Enter the role names in the team_dict on line 46.
-The team emoji are configured on this line as well (see step 5 and 6).

-3. **Enable the welcome message**.
-On lines 21, 25, and 29, configure the names of your server's @admin role, default channel, and #announcements/#welcome channel.

-4. **Enable Google Maps hints.** In lines 33 and 34, replace the blank strings next to "yourtown" and "yourstate" with your community's location.
-This makes the Google Maps location links work a lot better.

-5. **Upload emoji to server (optional).** If you're going to use the included emoji, upload the images in the folder as custom emoji for your server.
-There are 18 type icons, an omw emoji (car), an unomw emoji (car with a circle and a line through it), and here and unhere emoji (Go Plus), and an emoji for each of the three teams.

-6. **Configure raid command strings.** Using the variables in lines 61-85, customize the emoji messages to match the ones on your server.
-Meowth will attempt to look up the names in your server's emoji list.
-You'll have to do this for each of the 25 custom emoji.
-You can also just use plain strings if your emoji slots are already taken or if you just prefer it that way.

-7. Save config.json.
-Next time you run Meowth, the changes will take effect.